Sbongiseni-Mavimbela/Sbongiseni-Mavimbela/README.md

 # Hi, I'm Sibongiseni Mavimbela! 👋

 ## 🚀 About Me
-I was a dedicated professional with a passion for continuous learning and growth.
+I'm a dedicated professional with a passion for continuous learning and growth.
 I worked remotely as a web developer with Spacebar Solution.
 With skills in Java, HTML, CSS, web development, problem solving, troubleshooting hardware/software issues, and database management, I was committed to making a positive impact in every project I undertook.

 ## 🎓 Education
 - **Kwaphayikeni High School**